flitbit/json-ptr/README.md

 ## Background

-I wrote this module a couple of years ago when I was unable to find what I considered a _complete implementation_ of [RFC 6901](https://tools.ietf.org/html/rfc6901).
+I wrote this a few years back when I was unable to find a _complete implementation_ of [RFC 6901](https://tools.ietf.org/html/rfc6901).
 It turns out that I now use the hell out of it.

 Since there are a few npm modules for you to choose from, see [the section on performance later in this _readme_](#user-content-performance); you can use your own judgement as to which package you should employ.